Best Ways to Transfer Money to the United States

 Depending on your provider, there are several different ways to pay.
 Many providers accept direct bank transfers, wire transfers, or debit or credit card payments.
 They may charge a small additional fee, depending on how you decide to pay.

-How to wire transfer money from Australia to USA?
+How to wire transfer money from Australia the United States?

 A wire transfer is a term used to send money electronically from one destination to another.
 It is a similar process to transferring money with a money transfer company like Currencies Direct or World Remit